 Fixed indemnity health insurance is supplemental health insurance that helps manage out-of-pocket costs.
 These plans provide an extra layer of protection in the event of serious injury or illness by paying you a set amount of cash benefits to cover specific medical expenses.

 Who’s Eligible for Fixed Indemnity Plans?

 Anyone is eligible for a fixed indemnity plan, and you can cancel your policy whenever you want.

 Do These Plans Cover Essential Health Benefits?

-Fixed indemnity health insurance is not a major medical insurance plan and, therefore, doesn’t cover the ten essential health benefits mandated by the Affordable Care Act (Obamacare).
-These plans are not Obamacare plans, which means that you’ll still have to pay the Obamacare penalty if you decide to purchase a fixed indemnity plan.
+Fixed indemnity health insurance is not a major medical insurance plan and, therefore, doesn’t cover the 10 essential health benefits mandated by the Affordable Care Act (Obamacare).
 Fixed indemnity health insurance is often used to supplement or support your current Major Medical plan and help you lower your out-of-pocket costs.

 What’s Covered Under Fixed Indemnity Health Insurance?